AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/mutations/create-guest-cart.md

 # createGuestCart mutation

-The `createGuestCart` mutation creates an empty shopping cart for a guest customer.
+The `createGuestCart` mutation creates an empty shopping cart for a guest shopper.
 You can allow the system to generate a cart ID, or assign a specific ID.

 ## Syntax